Xilebo/special-pancake/docu.md

 This document is meant to contain vital notes to understand the structure of the project.
 It is __not__ meant to be a complete documentation.

-# Configuration

-The global configuration is realized by two files: _/localconf.ini_ and _/core/config.ini_
-_/core/config.ini_ contains the default value for each config variable.
-In _localconf.ini_ these values can be overritten for the local installation.

-In the source code, the configuration can be accessed, using the global variable _$config_.

 # The core, modules and plugins - an overview

 ## The core